Gyumri: Museums and art

 Gyumri is home to many prominent museums of Armenia, including the House-Museums of sculptor Sergey Merkurov, poets Avetik Isahakyan and Hovhannes Shiraz, and actor Mher Mkrtchyan.
 The Aslamazyan Sisters Gallery, built in the 1880s, is home to more than 700 drawings, paintings and other works of the Aslamazyan sisters who were the Soviet-era artists.
 The Dzitoghtsyan Museum of Social Life and National Architecture of Gyumri is an old mansion, housing collections related to both history and the everyday-life of Gyumri, as well as paintings and other works of art.

 Throughout centuries, Kumayri-Gyumri was labelled as the "city of crafts and arts", being famous for its schools, theaters and gusans.

 In 1865, an amateur theatre group in Gyumri performed H. Karinyan's "Shushanik".
 In 1912, Gyumri was home to the first opera show ever staged in Armenia, when composer Armen Tigranian presented Anoush to the public in Alexandropol.
 In 1923, the first Armenian opera theatre was opened in Gyumri (where the first ballet performance in Armenia took place in 1924), while the Vardan Ajemian State Drama Theatre was founded in 1928.
 Prominent directors Ruben Simonov and Vardan Ajemian, actors Mher Mkrtchyan, Azat Sherents and Varduhi Varderesyan worked in theatre.
 The theatre's new building was opened in 1972.
 The artistic director is Nikolay Tsaturyan.
 Gyumri is known for its 19th-century architecture and urban constructions.

 The first printing house of Gyumri was founded in 1876 by G. Sanoyan and operated until 1918.
 It published literary works (including Avetik Isahakyan's first book), calendars, textbooks.
 Another printing house, Ayg (founded 1892), published historical books and the first periodical of Gyumri, Akhuryan.

+In 1987, several artists — including Arman Grigoryan, Sev (Hendrik Khachatryan), Karen Andreasyan and others — set up an exhibition in the Artists' Union of Armenia's building, in the conference hall on the third floor.
+The resulting Third Floor (Երորդ Հարկ) modern art group has been described as "anti-Soviet, anti-Establishment and in some ways anti-art, a clever appropriation of and comment on several movements, including performance art and American Pop Art."
+By 1994, the group dispersed as its utopian mood faltered in the wake of post-independence hyperinflation and power outages.

 Gyumri is home to the Gyumri Biennial, organized by the artist Azat Sargsyan and the Gyumri Center of Contemporary Art (GCCA).
 Gyumri was officially declared Commonwealth of Independent States cultural capital in 2013.